 Cheyenne → Crazy Horse Monument (60 mins) → Mount Rushmore National Memorial (90 mins) → Devil’s Tower (45 mins) → Gillette

-Mount Rushmore National Memorial - Mount Rushmore National Memorial features a sculpture carved into the granite face of Mount Rushmore, with 60-foot sculptures of the heads of four U.S. presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
+Mount Rushmore National Memorial - Mount Rushmore National Memorial features a sculpture carved into the granite face of Mount Rushmore.
+It showcases 60-foot sculptures of the heads of four United States presidents: George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.

-Rocky Mountain National Park - Drive through the Rockies this morning and enjoy the beautiful scenery along the way!
-Arrive at Yellowstone National Park, the world’s first national park, at noon.
-Yellowstone is home to the world’s largest supervolcano and over 10,000 geothermal features.
-Here, you can find almost everything you expect in a national park: snow-covered mountains, waterfalls, lakes, rivers, canyons, meadows, herds of buffalo, elk, and the most amazing geothermal features in the world!
-Geysers, hot springs, fumaroles, and mud pots make Yellowstone truly unique.
+Rocky Mountain National Park - Drive through the Rockies this morning and enjoy the stunning scenery along the way!
+Arrive at Yellowstone National Park – the world’s first national park – at noon.
+Yellowstone is home to the world’s largest super volcano and over 10,000 geothermal features.
+Here, you can find almost everything you expect to see in a national park!
+Snow-covered mountains, waterfalls, lakes, rivers, canyons, meadows, herds of buffalo, elk… and the most amazing geothermal features in the world!
+Geysers, hot springs, fumaroles, and mud pots are the wonders that make Yellowstone truly unique.
 Stay overnight in West Yellowstone.

 Itinerary:

-Gillette → Pass by Rocky Mountains → Yellowstone National Park (3 hours, we will visit Upper Yellowstone Falls, Artist’s Point Spring, Hayden Valley, Yellowstone Valley, Mud Volcano, Fishing Bridge, and other attractions.
-The tour guide will adjust the itinerary according to the actual situation of the day.)
+Gillette → Pass by Rocky Mountains → Yellowstone National Park (3 hours, we will head to Upper Yellowstone Falls, Artist’s Point Spring, Hayden Valley, Yellowstone Valley, Mud Volcano, Fishing Bridge, and other attractions.
+The tour guide will adjust according to the actual situation of the day, please refer to the actual arrangement.)

-Yellowstone National Park - Yellowstone National Park (3 hours, we will visit Upper Yellowstone Falls, Artist’s Point Spring, Hayden Valley, Yellowstone Valley, Mud Volcano, Fishing Bridge, and other attractions.
-The tour guide will adjust the itinerary according to the actual situation of the day.)
+Yellowstone National Park - Yellowstone National Park (3 hours, we will head to Upper Yellowstone Falls, Artist’s Point Spring, Hayden Valley, Yellowstone Valley, Mud Volcano, Fishing Bridge, and other attractions.
+The tour guide will adjust according to the actual situation of the day, please refer to the actual arrangement.)

 Yellowstone National Park (Full Day)